-The Scots Science Scholars (S3) program provides enrichment and support for select students who are interested in STEM (science, technology, engineering or math) fields at MC.
+The Scots Science Scholars (S3) program provides financial aid and academic enrichment and support for select students who are interested in STEM (science, technology, engineering or math) fields at MC.
 The four-year program includes the following components:

-- A curriculum designed to build community and provide academic support, including a specialized first-year sequence tailored to appeal to the interests and needs of S3 scholars
+- A curriculum designed to build community and provide academic support, including a specialized first-year course tailored to appeal to the interests and needs of S3 scholars.

 Why STEM Matters